Table Of Contents

 Dyson vacuums typically feature two main filters: a pre-motor filter and a post-motor HEPA filter.
 Both require regular cleaning to maintain optimal filtration efficiency and airflow.

-Professional Insight: At SuperClean SG, we recommend having a spare set of filters on hand.
-This allows you to use one set while the recently washed set dries completely—a practice we follow with our professional cleaning equipment to ensure continuous optimal performance.
+Professional Insight: Keep a spare set of filters on hand.
+This allows you to use one set while the recently washed set dries completely, a practice that ensures continuous optimal performance.

 Properly Cleaning the Brush Bar